Learning Abroad Center

 Instructions for the Course Enrollment Form

-• You will be enrolled in the courses you list on the Course Enrollment Form, unless you hear otherwise from our office.
+• You will be enrolled in the courses you list on the Course Enrollment Form found in your LAC checklist, unless you hear otherwise from our office.

 Survival Italian